A-nnonymous/AOATsetlinMachine/README.md

-# AOATsetlinMachine
+# RSATsetlinMachine
-An attempt to implement AOA algorithm above naive Tsetlin Machine to optimize hyperparameters in C++
+An attempt to implement RSA algorithm above naive Tsetlin Machine to optimize hyperparameters in C++